aarondesk-stuff/Markdown-Editor/README.md

 ```bash
 npm run build
 ```
-The compiled output is created in the `dist` directory, which can be deployed to GitHub Pages, Vercel, Netlify, or any web server.
+The compiled output is created in the `dist` directory, which can be deployed to Vercel, Netlify, or any static web server.

 ### Progressive Web App (PWA)
 When running on HTTPS (or localhost), you can install the app to your system in a standalone window using the browser's install prompt.